-Fish and eggs are both important components of the Pan-Asian Mediterranean (PAM) diet that I recommend for heart health.
+Fish and eggs are both important components of the Pan-Asian Modified Mediterranean (PAMM) diet that I recommend for heart health.
 Both are rich in protein and essential fatty acids (EFAs), which are key to decreasing your risk of heart disease.
 The right kind of fish has wonderful heart health-boosting benefits, and so I feel strongly that you should choose fish over meat and poultry as often as possible in a heart-healthy diet plan.

 Incorporating Fish in Your Heart-Healthy Diet Plan